 D and I put together this 5 min interview with the owner of our favorite bookstore.
 I hope to use this video as somewhat of a model for my Lit 150 students and their creative non-fiction assignments.
 I also hope to interview several authors I run across in the near future.

 A few summers back I found myself in San Francisco after an incredible train ride across the country and found CIty Lights Bookstore the famous meeting place of my favorite Beat writers.
 I was in San Francisco for two days and went there each of those days to sniff around the basement and the second floor where the readings take place.
 And I’ll never forget but up on the third floor I found the back window open and a homeless man screaming as some restaurant owner was asking him and then ordering him to leave.
 The man kept yelling he was a man and that noone should order him around.
 He sounded crazier and crazier and I loved it–the spirit or the voices of the world came in from the window to my polite quiet self browsing books and the cheesy, touristy posters.

 When I arrived in Illinois D asked me what I liked to do in my free time and I answered: I like to drink coffee and I like to go to bookstores.
-Since then I have been to quite a few bookstores with D–some here in Springfield and in St. Louis and Chicago.
-I want toContinue reading “coffee and bookstores”